johanbrook/johanbrook.com/src/posts/2015-05-18-what-has-happened-so-far.md

 But I changed my mind.
 I'm in the IT industry, for god's sake.
 What would I do with a Master's degree?
 Create better web apps?
 Perhaps.
 Perhaps not.
 One thing was for sure: I didn't want to "waste" the prime of my twenties attending school for another two years.
 To waste this chance to join in early in a tremendously promising startup, working with a product I loved, with people I loved, and miss out on all the learnings the courses at school couldn't give me.

 Working in a startup is *real*.
 School is not.
-Academia might be interesting for a while, but not longer.
+Academia might be interesting for a while, but no longer.
 I was done.
 I was tired of writing papers I didn't care about, and the overall feel of *not doing anyting of value to me*.
 Everybody are different.
 Some think they need more time in school in order to gain more knowledge, improve hard skills, network, and generally boost their resume in some way to land that sweet job after the Master's thesis.
 I thought I needed some of those things.
 But then I realized many others had dropped out of school when they where younger and/or less skilled than me – why wouldn't I?

 So I filed for "taking a sabbatical" (code for *"I'm gonna start working and won't probably come back"*) and phoned Jonatan to say I accepted their offer.
 So then I became employee #1 at Lookback, and it felt so right.